389ds/389ds.github.io/docs/389ds/howto/howto-ssl-update.md

 Import the certificate
 ----------------------

 Once your CA has signed your request, and you have the certificates back.
-Assume that we have:
+Assume that we have,

     ldap.example.com.crt  # ascii PEM signed certificate from the CA ca.crt  # The issuers CA certificate.

 You can now import these to the database for use in Directory Server.
 When you import, you must assign a "nickname" to the certificate.
 This is how directory server will find the certificate you are using.
 I recommend you stick to "Server-Cert" unless you have a strong reason to change.
 Consistency across your fleet is important!

 Import the CA.